wp-plugins/rootspersona/readme.txt

 5. Page for editing a Persona page

 == Changelog ==
+= 1.4.1 =
+* disabled Yes button on System of Record option
+* registered hideEvidence so it can be set properly
+* support hiding of edit links at bottom of persona pages.
+* add check that rootsPersona Data Directory exists and is writable on options and upload pages.
+* add optional *xsl* attribute to rootsPersona shortcode code to support custom panels

 = 1.4.0 =
-Changed Family Group to Family Group - Child to Family Added Family Group - Spouse to Family, of which there may be more than one for multiple marriages Added Exclude, delete, Make Private, and Make Public at bottom opf Person page Added Include Person page to allow review/include of previously excluded persons Added options on options page to support the above.
+* Changed Family Group to Family Group - Child to Family
+* Added Family Group - Spouse to Family, of which there may be more than one for multiple marriages
+* Added Exclude, delete, Make Private, and Make Public at bottom opf Person page
+* Added Include Person page to allow review/include of previously excluded persons
+* Added options on options page to support the above.

 = 1.3.3 =
-Minor bug fixes for ancestry.com compatability
+* Minor bug fixes for ancestry.com compatability
-Support for dashes in xref and ptrs
+* Support for dashes in xref and ptrs
-Minor performance improvement
+* Minor performance improvement

 = 1.3.2 =
 address potential namespace collisions in class names.